jcleung5549/CNTT/doc/ref_model/chapters/chapter03.rst

 -	**Additional Management Functions**: The Redfish schema has models for access management and identity management.
 Redfish has published work-in-progress extension for support policy management and OS/VM management `Policy Model Proposal, Redfish for Operating Systems, Applications and Containers <https://www.dmtf.org/documents/redfish-spmf/redfish-operating-systems-applications-and-containers-05wip>`__

-The ODIM implementation supports the account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update models.

 Open Distributed Infrastructure Management (ODIM™) is a Linux Foundation Networking open source project.
 The project has developed a modular, open framework for simplified management and orchestration of distributed, multi-vendor, physical infrastructure.
 More information about ODIM is available at `odim.io <https://odim.io>`__.

+ODIM exposes a Redfish interface northbound to infrastructure management systems.
+This northbound interface exposes Redfish models for account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update services.

 ODIM comprises the following two key components: